pushcorp/svelte5-template/README.md

-# SvelteKit Template
+# Svelte 5 Template

-SvelteKit template project that:
+Svelte 5 template project that:

-- uses Svelte 5
+- uses SvelteKit as framework for client and server.
 - uses Tailwind CSS for styling.
 - uses Shadcn UI (shadcn-svelte) for UI components.
 - uses Lucide Icons (lucide-svelte) for icons.